 He also teaches Property Law and EU Law, as well as contributing to Law and Religion; People, Property and Culture; and Law and Culture.

-Andreas is the Law School's Doctoral Research Programme Director, and the Doctoral Training co-ordinator for the Faculty of Social Sciences and Humanities.
+Andreas is the Doctoral Training co-ordinator for Social Sciences, Humanities and Law.

 Andreas is currently supervising the following PhD students: